wgyhhhh/wgyhhhh.github.io/_pages/about.md

 # 💻 Internships
 - Internship, *2024.12 - present*
   - University of Nanjing, School of Intelligence Science and Technology.
-Advised by Dr. **Yueming LV** while working on fake news detection, LLM safety.
+Advised by Prof. **Yueming LV** while working on fake news detection, LLM safety.